 Distribution models and inventory deployment must change rapidly, and management needs to react quickly to these changes in demand.
 Stocking locations should be rationalized on a periodic basis.
 Old warehouses need to be re-engineered.
 Industry 4.0 is here, meaning new systems and technologies need to be embraced for eCommerce Fulfillment Centers to be sustainable.
 Immediate gratification is what the customer wants, and businesses need to stay competitive by updating their processes to meet the growing customer demand of on-time and quick delivery.

-If you know it’s time for a distribution center update or need some guidance on how to improve your processes, contact Sikich’s Partner-in-Charge of Supply Chain Services, Gregg Hague at firstname.lastname@example.org.
+If you know it’s time for a distribution center update or need some guidance on how to improve your processes, contact Sikich’s Supply Chain Services at https://www.sikich.com/supply-chain/.